-8. Junior Subordinated Debentures
+6. Junior Subordinated Debentures

 Through a series of trusts, that are wholly-owned subsidiaries (non-consolidated), we issued debt.
 The debentures are variable with the rate being reset quarterly and subject to certain interest rate ceilings.
 Interest payments are payable quarterly.
 The debentures are all unsecured and are subordinated to other indebtedness.
-All are redeemable subject to certain terms and conditions at a price equal to 100% of the principal plus accrued and unpaid interest.
+At December 31, 2015 and 2014, all debentures were eligible for redemption subject to certain terms and conditions at a price equal to 100% of the principal plus accrued and unpaid interest.

 On July 16, 2014, Argo Group US, Inc. purchased the outstanding PXRE Capital Trust V \$20,000,000 Junior Subordinated Debt Securities ("Capital Trust V") at a discount equal to 90.0% of the principal amount plus accrued and unpaid interest through the date of purchase for a total price of \$18.2 million, resulting in the recognition of a \$2.0 million pre-tax realized gain.
-As of December 31, 2014, the Capital Trust V has not yet been redeemed and interest will continue to accrue and be paid until the redemption date.
-In accordance with ASC Topic 405, "Liabilities," we have eliminated the outstanding debt, associated interest and intercompany balances related to the purchase of the Capital Trust V since the purchase by Argo Group US, Inc.